Bayesian estimation of dynamic weights in Gaussian mixture models: The Gaussian mixture model

-The development in Section \ref{sec:ndm} is fundamental for the estimation of the weights $\alpha_t$'s in the dynamic Gaussian mixture problem.
-As mentioned before, in the dynamic case, $ z_t \sim \bern(\alpha_t) $, $ t = 1, \ldots, T $.
-Based on item (iii) in Section \ref{sec:fcond-comp}, it is easy to generalize and see that the full conditional posterior can be written as
+The component parameters can be easily estimated according to \eqref{fcond:muk} and \eqref{fcond:preck}.
+Also, based on item (ii) in Section \ref{sec:fcond-comp}, it is easy to generalize and see that the full conditional posterior of $ z_t $ can be written as